 In the Netherlands, the Ministry of Foreign Affairs, companies, financial institutions, civil society organizations and knowledge institutes have repeatedly expressed the ambition that they want to contribute to the improvement of land governance.
 This has resulted in an initiative to organize the Dutch LANDdialogue (formerly the Land Governance Multi-Stakeholder Dialogue).

-Participants of the LG MSD, together with other stakeholders and partners, want to invest time and energy to effectively contribute from the Netherlands to the improvements of land governance in countries in which the Netherlands is active.
+Participants of the LANDdialogue, together with other stakeholders and partners, want to invest time and energy to effectively contribute from the Netherlands to the improvements of land governance in countries in which the Netherlands is active.
 It is their goal to promote explicit practical application and monitoring of improvement measures by the Dutch private sector, government, knowledge institutes and NGOs in line with the principles adopted in the VGGT.

 - Objective insight and understanding of the actual nature, extent and severity of land governance issues and their effect in real life situations on different levels in different contexts.

 - Examples of successful concretization and application of recommendations which demonstrably improve land governance in line with the VGGT principles.

 - Examples of generalizable adaptations and applications of effective cooperation between Dutch stakeholders within complex systems concerning issues as procedures or in bringing about the needed diversity in solutions and perspectives.